 All these skill sets lend themselves to creating a tool that incorporates communication, database management, and design.
 The Sparks skills matrix also highlights how the department and its responsibilities are not as fixed or defined as HR or IT.
 Because the intranet team is responsible for both creating, uploading to, and managing the intranet, it can be difficult to uncover where exactly new features and tools need to be added.

-The intranet is not the digital workplace.
-The goal of which is to break down communication barriers and foster efficiency, innovation, and growth.
+The intranet is not the digital workplace, which has the goal of breaking down communication barriers and foster efficiency, innovation, and growth.
 It is not a one-size-fits-all solution but rather a best-in-class set of platforms and tools that make work happen seamlessly.
 A successful digital workplace uses intelligent workflows to make everything work on-demand and with less friction.

 A good communications platform is the core of the digital workplace—delivering the right information at the right time to the right worker.
 If your people are uninformed or worse, never informed, your best efforts will fall flat.
 If they don’t know, they can’t do it.